-- You’re applying to Harvard Buisiness School.
-We can see your resume, school transcripts, extra-curricular activites, awards, post-MBA career goals, test scores and what your recommenders have to say about you.
-What else would you like us to know as we consider you candidacy? (no defined word limit)
+- You’re applying to Harvard Business School.
+We can see your resume, school transcripts, extra-curricular activities, awards, post-MBA career goals, test scores and what your recommenders have to say about you.
+What else would you like us to know as we consider your candidacy?
+(No word limit)

 INSEAD Admissions Essays

 Job Description Essays